CZ-NIC/knot/doc/reference.rst

 catalog-db
 ----------

-An explicit specification of the zone catalog database directory.
+An explicit :ref:`specification<default_paths>` of the zone catalog database directory.
 Only useful if :ref:`catalog-zones` are enabled.

 *Default:* :ref:`storage<database_storage>`\ ``/catalog``